Skip to main content

 • Key Information:

-• Each row contains exchange rates from one currency to another for each day stating on 2002/09/05.
+• Each row contains exchange rates from one currency to another for each day starting on 2002/09/05

 • Available fields: